A guide to what to do and when.

 Cleaning costs are one of the most common charges that landlords look to claim for at the end of the tenancy.
 Where the property has not been left in a clean state, professional cleaning charges can run to hundreds of pounds, particularly for large properties.
-Ensure that you thoroughly clean the property to avoid these unnecessary charges (see cleaning checklist).
+Ensure that you thoroughly clean the property to avoid these unnecessary charges.

 You are responsible for bills (unless you rent with bills inclusive) from the date your tenancy starts until the tenancy ends.
 On the day you vacate your property don’t forget to take meter readings.
 Contact utility suppliers to close your account, provide the final meter readings and a forwarding address for final bills to be sent.
 It is a good idea to take dated photos of the meter readings in case of any errors or disputes.
 If you forget to take meter readings then the final bills may be estimated.
 This could mean you pay more for gas, electricity and water (where there is a water meter) than what was actually used.

 Once your final bill has been paid; you can send copies to the landlord - as proof the bills have been paid in full.
 This can speed things up in terms of getting your deposit refunded and may be a requirement of your contract.
 Contact Students’ Union Advice if your landlord withholds your deposit because you haven’t provided proof of payment.

 If you have a TV licence, you may be able to get a refund if you don’t need your licence during the Summer holidays.

 Storage and Belongings

-You have started packing your things and somehow your belongings appear to have at least doubled since moving into the house last September!
+You've started packing your things and somehow your belongings appear to have at least doubled since moving into the house last September.
 You can’t fit everything into your brother’s small hatchback and get it all home.